Shin Splints – Most Often "Too Much, Too Soon”

 Mountain Climbers (2 versions) - Great Core Exercise: This is a great core stability exercise.
 You can also perform this exercise on a Swiss-Ball to make it more challenging.

 Integrating balance training is a critical aspect of neuromuscular re-education.
-This will increase joint and postural stabilization, and decrease the likelihood of further occurrences on injury.
+This will increase joint and postural stabilization, and decrease the likelihood of further occurrences of injury.

 Balance Exercises with the Bosu Ball: Balance Exercises - Here are some great suggestions on how to improve your balance using a Bosu Ball (or wobble board).
 Balance is essential for both rehabilitation and sports performance.

-Do NOT ignore the pain of shin splints, especially if the pain is getting worse and you have it for a while.
-See a practitioner who is going to take the time examining you to get the right diagnosis.
-If you are suffer from an acute injury, take the steps you need to recover so that the issue does not become a chronic problem.
+Do NOT ignore the pain of shin splints, especially if the pain is getting worse and you have had it for a while.
+See a practitioner who will take the time to examine you to get the correct diagnosis.
+If you are suffering from an acute injury, take the steps you need to recover so that the issue does not become a chronic problem.

-If you have shins splints, and you are in Calgary just give us a call at Kinetic Health.
-We will do our best to get you back on the running paths.
+If you have shin splints and are in Calgary, call us at Kinetic Health.
+We will do our best to get you back on the running path.

 Dr. Brian Abelson DC.